-- 4.13 Household waste bins and receptacles an overspend is forecast of £50k, due to increased demand, increased cost of materials and longer lead times.
-As part of the 2024/5 budget setting review, revenue and capital budget provision will be updated to reflect underlying demand and consideration of developer contributions. - 4.14 The contract with Freedom Leisure to operate the Council's Leisure and Cultural services commenced in August 2023 for an initial period of 10 years.
+- 4.13 Household waste bins and receptacles an overspend is forecast of £44k, due to increased demand, increased cost of materials and longer lead times. - 4.14 The contract with Freedom Leisure to operate the Council's Leisure and Cultural services commenced in August 2023 for an initial period of 10 years.
 In common with contracts of this type, there is an uneven profile of payments to and from the operator over the duration of the contract.
-The forecast for 2023/24 is for a deficit (payment from the Council to the operator) of £0.255m and this is reflected in the net adverse variance of £0.230m for the Leisure and Communities summary line in Table 2. - 4.15 Based on operator forecasts submitted with tender documentation, the Council will need to set aside adequate funding from the financial resilience reserve in the first five years of the contract, with a surplus on the contract (payment from the operator to the Council) in the remaining years of the contract term.
+The forecast for 2023/24 is for a deficit (payment from the Council to the operator) of £0.282m and this is reflected in the net adverse variance of £0.320m for the Leisure and Communities summary line in Table 2. - 4.15 Based on operator forecasts submitted with tender documentation, the Council will need to set aside adequate funding from the financial resilience reserve in the first five years of the contract, with a surplus on the contract (payment from the operator to the Council) in the remaining years of the contract term.